 Channel Your Inner Moneymaker: How to Make Money on YouTube

 Next thing you know, you’re watching a video about what would happen if everyone jumped at once.
 You realize your mistake.
 Your eyes dart to the clock on your screen.
-It’s two a.m.
+It’s 2 a.m.
 You suddenly remember you have a body and it’s thirsty, hungry and sore from being in the same position for hours.
-But worst of all… you still have homework to finish.
+But worst of all … you still have homework to finish.
 Sound familiar?

 We’ve all been there.
-It’s a major part of why YouTube has become so successful… the ‘suggested videos’ section.
-It’s so intuitive, it magicallly knows how to keep you glued to the screen (figuratively, speaking).
+It’s a major part of why YouTube has become so successful … the “suggested videos” section.
+It’s so intuitive, it magically knows how to keep you glued to the screen.

 That’s why YouTube can be a powerful tool for making money— by finding out exactly what you want and giving you more of it.

-Here are, in my experience, the five best YouTube channels to help you make money.
+Here are my the five favorite YouTube channels to help you make money.

 Mr. Controversial himself.
 You may recognize him from a recent YouTube ad campaign he ran.
-He’s the guy using his iPhone’s camera and standing in front of either his Ferrari or Lamborghini.
-The cars do seem a bit much, but he does that to prove that what he’s telling you is backed by proof.
+He’s the guy using his iPhone camera and standing in front of his Ferrari and his Lamborghini.
+The cars do seem a bit much, but he does that to show that what he’s telling you is backed by proof.

-Growing up, he was very poor — having no car and just a few dollars in his bank account.
-He now owns supercars, a house in Bel Air, another in Hollywood Hills, multiple businesses and tons of other ‘stuff’ that indicate that he has indeed arrived, at least materially.
+He grew up poor — with no car and just a few dollars in his bank account.
+He now owns supercars, a house in Bel Air, another in the Hollywood Hills, multiple businesses and tons of other “stuff” that indicate that he has indeed arrived, at least materially.
 So what does he talk about?

 Tai Lopez talks about health, wealth, love and happiness.
 He offers bite-sized pieces of advice nearly every day.
-He also does what’s called the Book of the Day, where he reviews a recent book he’s read.
+He also offers his Book of the Day, where he reviews a recent book he’s read.

-What I enjoy about Tai is he offers practical advice for young people.
+What I enjoy about Tai is that he offers practical advice for young people.
 It’s not theory or cutesy motivational videos.
-Tai Lopez taught me that we should gather information from many places.
-Read books, read blogs, talk with people, watch YouTube videos… It helps keep the whole world in view.
+He taught me that we should gather information from many places.
+Read and blogs, talk with people, watch YouTube videos… .
+It helps keep the whole world in view.
 Check him out.

 Alex Becker taught me that if you want to be financially successful, find what you can do to make money and focus on that.
 Don’t worry about all the ancillary stuff.

 This man is a legend.
-If you like money and haven’t heard of him —you better get with it.
-No wonder you’re not rich yet!
+If you like money and haven’t heard of him — you’d better get with it.
+No wonder you’re not rich yet.
 Ramit is an online phenomenon.
 He has books, websites and more.

-If you want to live a frugal-focused life… he is NOT for you.
+If you want to live a frugal life … he is not for you.
 Ramit focuses on building wealth while enjoying a full life.
 He enjoys talking about things like passive income, salary negotiation and life.

-Entrepreneur is a magazine that has its own YouTube channel.
-With that, expect lots of uploads, high quality camera work and variety.
+Entrepreneur ‘s YouTube channel offers lots of uploads, high-quality camera work and variety.

-The channel has many categories: It’s Your Business, Run It Right, Weekly News Roundup and Let’s Talk Tech.
-It’s especially welcoming if you hunger for other peoples’ perspectives.
+The channel has many categories: It’s Your Business; Run It Right; Weekly News Roundup; and Let’s Talk Tech.
+It’s especially welcoming if you want other people’s perspectives.
 You’re not just following one person’s ideas.

-This channel main focus is on what others are doing to make it big.
-I like coming here if I need a quick boost of money-making inspiration.
+This channel’s main focus is on what others are doing to make it big.
+I like coming here if I need a quick burst of moneymaking inspiration.